 If this isn’t a good enough reason for you to spend more time at these places, then go there for the beautiful vistas and view of lofty snow-covered mountains which are certainly going to mesmerize you.
 You can enjoy the place and its surroundings during a weekend (or long weekend) trip comfortably.

 During the old days, when people used to trek to Rohtang pass, Kothi used to be the camping site for Rohtang.
 You can still choose to do that if you wish.
-The village is at the base of Rohtang and is also the last village before the pass.
 Being at a little distance from Manali, most tourists don’t stay here but visit the place, especially during snow-time.
 It is the reason why you won’t find cluttered spaces here.

 Kothi Bollywood location

-Feel the Bollywood vibe at Kothi
+Feel the Bollywood vibe at Kothi village

-Beauty and Solace are the two words that come to my mind when I think of Solang – a small side valley at the top of Kullu.
+Beauty and solace are the two words that come to my mind when I think of Solang, a small side valley at the top of Kullu.
 Solang presents a perfect combination of serenity, adventure, and natural beauty.
 Beas river running through the valley makes it even more scenic.

 We visited Solang during peak winters.
 As we drove towards the upper valley from Manali, we started having glimpses of the beauty awaiting us.
 As we pulled over near our hotel, we were captivated by the white mountains covered in fresh snow with hardly any soul in sight.
 We knew right then that this is going to be a lovely experience.